hieuvp/learning-python/advanced-tutorials/generators/README.md

 def lottery():
-    # returns 6 numbers between 1 and 40
+    # Return 6 numbers between 1 and 40
     for i in range(6):
         print("i = %s" % i)
         yield random.randint(1, 40)

-    # returns a 7th number between 1 and 15
+    # Return a 7th number between 1 and 15
     yield random.randint(1, 15)

 for random_number in lottery():
-    print("And the next number is... %d!" % (random_number))
+    print("And the next number is... %d!" % random_number)
 ```

 <!-- AUTO-GENERATED-CONTENT:END -->